Last Updated on

-Pregnancy not only takes you on a roller coaster of emotions, it also introduces changes in your body that are uncalled for.
-While the pregnancy glow is a preferable add-on, there are others like pregnancy rashes, stretch marks, and other skin conditions that women would prefer not to go through.
+Pregnancy not only takes you on a roller coaster of emotions but also introduces changes in your body that are less than pleasant.
+While the pregnancy glow is an undeniable add-on, other things like pregnancy rashes, stretch marks, and other skin conditions are the more undesirable parts of the package.

-Rashes are skin conditions that present themselves during pregnancy due to symptoms of pregnancy They can also appear on some occasions due to irritants as well.
-There are different types of rashes that are caused due to various reasons, and it is best to consult a doctor if you notice a rash.
+Rashes are skin conditions that present themselves during pregnancy due to symptoms of pregnancy.
+They can also appear on some occasions due to irritants.
+Different types of rashes are caused due to various reasons, and it is best to consult a doctor if you notice one developing on your skin.

 What Causes Rashes During Pregnancy?

 There are no exact causes for rashes during pregnancy.
-Some types of rashes have not yet been linked to an underlying reason caused by pregnancy.
-However, certain rashes during pregnancy may be caused due to:
+Some types of rashes have not yet been linked to an underlying reason, but certain rashes during pregnancy may be caused due to:

-If your body or skin is triggered due to infections or allergic reactions, then your body will produce a compound called histamine as an immune response to the same.
+When your body is triggered due to an allergic reaction or infection, it starts producing a compound called histamine as an immune response to the reaction.
 This can present itself in the form of rashes or bumps on the skin.

-Some conditions like cholestasis are caused by the high level of hormones in the body that affect the normal functioning of the gallbladder and lead to itchiness.
+Some conditions like cholestasis are caused by the high level of hormones in the body that affect the normal functioning of the gallbladder, leading to itchiness.

-There is also a theory that states that the cells of the fetus attack the mother’s skin which leads to bumps and rashes, paired with itchiness.
+A theory states that the cells of the foetus attack the mother’s skin which leads to bumps and rashes, paired with itchiness.

-As your belly stretches due to the extra weight, the tissues stretch and may get damaged causing rashes.
-This is common if you are carrying more than one baby.
+As your belly stretches due to the extra weight, the tissues stretch along with it and get damaged in the process.
+This can cause rashes.
+This is common among pregnant women carrying more than one baby.

-Depending on the type, the rashes can appear anywhere on the body during pregnancy including the abdomen, thighs, hands, breasts, etc.
+Depending on the type, the rashes can appear anywhere on the body during pregnancy, including the abdomen, thighs, hands, and breasts.

 Can Rashes Affect Your Baby?

-Most rashes like PUPPP do not affect your baby.
-But there are other rashes or skin infections, which, if not treated on time, may lead to complications and sometimes may even be fatal.
+Most rashes like PUPPP (Pruritic Urticarial Papules and Plaques of Pregnancy) do not affect your baby.
+However, there are other rashes or skin infections which, if not treated on time, may lead to complications and sometimes may even be fatal.

 Types of Pregnancy Rashes

-Some of the common rashes during pregnancy can be of various types and have a varying degree of severity as listed below.
+Some common rashes during pregnancy can be of various types and have varying degrees of severity as listed below.

-Pruritic Urticarial Papules And Plaques Of Pregnancy (PUPPP) is a common type of rash experienced by many pregnant women.
+Pruritic Urticarial Papules and Plaques of Pregnancy (PUPPP) is a common type of rash experienced by many pregnant women.
 It is known to affect one out of every 150 pregnant women and presents itself around the 34th week.
-It is characterized by red spots or raised bumps paired with itching.
-According to some studies, it is believed that PUPPP is caused as a result of the foetal cells attacking the mother’s skin.
-The rashes due to this condition usually appear first on the abdomen and spread to the thighs, breasts, arms and the buttocks.
+It is characterised by red spots or raised bumps paired with itching.
+According to some researchers, it is believed that PUPPP is caused as a result of the foetal cells attacking the mother’s skin.
+The rashes due to this condition usually appear first on the abdomen and spread to the thighs, breasts, arms, and buttocks.

-PUPPP does not cause any harm to the mother and the baby and reduces and disappears after delivery.
+PUPPP does not cause any harm to the mother and the baby and disappears after delivery.
 It can also be treated using topical ointments.

 2. Prurigo of Pregnancy